 These are a very interesting, very Arkham-centric thematic option.

 Several community members have recommended the “Moppe” box from IKEA.
 It’s a cheap $20 wooden box that allows for card storage.
+Here’s a tutorial for how to better use it for storage.

 “Fancy but functional” is a perfect description for these.